mandeleung/Wheatlo/README.md

 <img src="/images/An-object-detector-for-wheat-heads.png" alt="Wheat heads detected by Wheatlo" class="center">

 Wheatlo is an object detector for wheat heads.
 The image above should give you a clear picture of what it does.
 It is based on YOLOv3.
-I created this implementation for Kaggle's Global Wheat Detection competition (https://www.kaggle.com/c/global-wheat-detection/overview), and used its dataset for training and validation.
+I created this implementation for Kaggle's [Global Wheat Detection competition](https://www.kaggle.com/c/global-wheat-detection/overview), and used its dataset for training and validation.
 You can download the dataset from the competition's webpage.

 ## Key Differences from YOLOv3
 Wheatlo was created by modifying YOLOv3.
-If you are not familiar with YOLOv3, I would recommend Ayoosh Kathuria's tutorial on this subject (https://blog.paperspace.com/how-to-implement-a-yolo-object-detector-in-pytorch/).
+If you are not familiar with YOLOv3, I would recommend Ayoosh Kathuria's [tutorial](https://blog.paperspace.com/how-to-implement-a-yolo-object-detector-in-pytorch/) on this subject .
 It is a nicely written tutorial acompanied by a well-documented implementation of the YOLOv3 object detector.

 ### Feature Extractor
 Wheatlo's feature extractor has the same architecture as Darknet-53 (the feature extractor of YOLOv3), except the final layer has only 2 outputs.
 It is a binary classifier that tells us if an image has wheat heads in it or not.